-Lymphatic types are slow, like to eat a lot and tend to take on a variety of possessions.
+Lymphatic types are slow, like to eat a lot, and tend to take on a variety of possessions.
 This temperament represents the growth phase and is thus predominant in children.
-They tend to easily gain weight or at least be a slightly rotund.
+They tend to easily gain weight or at least be slightly rotund.
 This speaks to the ease with which they communicate with others and expand into their environment.
 When the lymphatic person is unbalanced, passive circulatory problems tend to ensue, for example, varicose veins or lymphatic congestion (swollen glands).
 Because of this, the more severely imbalanced and toxic lymphatic person is at risk for serious congestive issues, such as venous clots or thrombi, or perhaps, in the severely toxic, Lymphoma (Hodgkin’s and Non-Hodgkin’s Lymphoma).

-A person with a predominantly bilious temperament will be extremely organized and quite good at managing their lives, jobs and households.
-They put a tremendous amount of importance onto action and often sacrifice communication as a result.
+A person with a predominantly bilious temperament will be extremely organized and quite good at managing their lives, jobs, and households.
+They put a tremendous amount of importance on action and often sacrifice communication as a result.
 These individuals would make great military leaders and could often lead armies to victory with their skills.
 When imbalanced, they tend to be quick to anger, or at least irritable.
 As the name implies, the bilious temperament has a strong relationship with the liver and thus liver pathology.
-We often see hormonal congestions, imbalances and elevated cholesterol or other problems as a result of poor liver function in the bilious person.
+We often see hormonal congestions, imbalances, and elevated cholesterol or other problems as a result of poor liver function in the bilious person.
 The hormonal imbalances that result are both the consequence of the liver’s role in making the cholesterol backbone of all the steroidal sex hormones, as well as its role in downgrading and eliminating them.

 Dr. Erin’s Final Thoughts